-Article 23 of the Company's Bylaws establishes that the Board of Directors shall be composed of a minimum of 7 members and a maximum of 15, with the General Meeting of Shareholders being responsible for establishing the number of members, which is currently 12.
+Article 23 of the Company's Bylaws establishes that the Board of Directors shall be composed of a minimum of 7 members and a maximum of 15, with the General Meeting of Shareholders being responsible for establishing the number of members, which is currently 9.

-With regard to the selection and appointment of directors, Article 18 of the Board Regulations establishes that, following a report from the Appointments and Remuneration Commission, the directors shall be appointed by the General Meeting or by the Board of Directors in accordance with the provisions contained in the Spanish Corporate Enterprises Act.
-In this regard, the proposals for appointment and re-election of directors submitted by the Board of Directors to the consideration of the General Meeting directors submitted by the Board of Directors to the consideration of the General Meeting of Shareholders and the appointment resolutions adopted by said body by virtue of the powers of co-option legally attributed to it shall be subject, in all cases, to the policy of diversity that affects the Board of Directors and selection of directors approved by the Board at any given time and must be preceded by:
+With regard to the selection and appointment of directors, Article 18 of the Board Regulations establishes that, following a report from the Appointments and Remunerations Commission, the directors shall be appointed by the General Meeting or by the Board of Directors in accordance with the provisions contained in the Spanish Corporate Enterprises Act.
+In this regard, the proposals for appointment and re-election of directors submitted by the Board of Directors for consideration at the General Meeting of Shareholders and the appointment resolutions adopted by said body by virtue of the powers of co-option legally attributed to it shall be subject, in all cases, to the Board of Directors Director Selection and Diversity Policy approved by the Board at any given time and must be preceded by:

-a) The corresponding proposal from the Appointments and Remuneration Commission in the case of independent directors and b) the corresponding proposal from the Board of Directors in the case of the remaining directors.
-The proposal for appointment or re-election of any non-independent director must also be preceded by a report from the Appointments and Remuneration Commission.
+- a) The corresponding proposal from the Appointments and Remunerations Commission in the case of independent directors; - b) The corresponding proposal of the Board of Directors, in the case of the remaining directors.
+The proposal for appointment or re-election of any non-independent director must also be preceded by a report from the Appointments and Remunerations Commission.

-In any event, all of these proposals must be accompanied by a supporting report from the Board of Directors evaluating the competence, experience and merits of the proposed candidate, which shall be attached to the minutes of the General Meeting of Shareholders or of the Board itself.
+In any event, all of these proposals must be accompanied by a supporting report evaluating the competence, experience and merits of the proposed candidate, which shall be attached to the minutes of the General Shareholders' Meeting or of the Board itself.

 Moreover, Article 19 of the Board of Directors' Regulations, regarding the appointment of non-executive directors, establishes that the Board of Directors will try to appoint candidates renowned for their ability, competence, and experience, with special attention paid to the independent director positions provided for in Article 6 of the Regulations.
-This article also provides that the Board of Directors shall ensure that the procedures for the selection of its members' favor diversity regarding issues such as age, gender, disability or professional training and experience, and do not suffer from implicit biases that could imply any discrimination and, in particular, that they facilitate the selection of female Board members.
+This article also provides that the Board of Directors shall ensure that the procedures for the selection of its members favor diversity regarding issues such as age, gender, disability or professional training and experience, and do not suffer from implicit biases that could imply any discrimination and, in particular, that they facilitate the selection of female Board members.
 Likewise, the persons appointed as Board Members must be persons of recognized commercial and professional honorability and must possess adequate knowledge and experience to perform their duties and be in a position to exercise good governance in the entity.
 Likewise, in addition to the conditions required by Law and the Bylaws, they must also meet the conditions set forth in the Regulations, formally undertaking to comply with the obligations and duties set forth herein at the time of taking office.